Irving Wolff: Career at RCA

 In 1934 Wolff and his team from the research staff from the RCA-Victor Company demonstrated prototype radar equipment to the United States Army Signal Corps at Atlantic Highlands, New Jersey.
 Using reflected 9-centimeter radio waves, the RCA team located and followed the progress of a ship entering New York Harbor about a half mile (.8 kilometer) away.
 This experiment may have been the first successful demonstration in the United States of microwave radar.
+Irving Wolff's areas of research included wide band radar and radio antennae that could fit within the body of high speed aircraft.
+His research in infrared sniperscope accounted for 30 percent of non-US casualties in the battle of Okinawa.

+In 1946 he was appointed director of RCA's radio tube research laboratory.
 In 1946 Wolff and colleagues at RCA developed the basis for the Teleran System of Air Navigation for aircraft guidance and air traffic control.
 In 1949 the U.S. Navy awarded him the highest civilian Navy award — the Distinguished Public Service Award.
+In 1951 he was appointed director of research of the RCA Laboratories in Princeton and in 1954 was promoted to vice president of research.
+He retired from RCA in 1959 and continued to live in Princeton until his death in 1982.

 Dr. Wolff held over 80 patents and made important contributions not only to microwave radar but also loudspeaker acoustics, infrared detection, and radio frequency heating.
+For his research efforts, the United States Navy awarded Irving Wolff with the Distinguished Public Service Award.

+Later life and death

 Upon his death he was survived by his widow, a daughter, and two grandchildren.